xyproto/zsnes/README.md

 ### Pull requests

-* Pull reqests are welcome.
+* Pull requests are welcome.
 * A port to SDL2 is extra warmely welcome!
 * Being able to build and run ZSNES on Linux is a priority.
 * Please have `clang-format` installed and run `./fmt.sh` before submitting a pull requests.